celticgo/celticgo/README.md

 Hello, I'm Andee Harston

 I am a cybersecurity professional with over 20 years experience in Cybersecurity, IT and Content Creation.
-I hold a variety of certifications and have vast experience in risk management in the federal saector.
+I hold a variety of certifications and have vast experience in risk management in the federal sector as a cybersecurity analyst, ISSO and ISSE.
 I also have a strong background in graphic design, courseware creation, training management, curriculum developement and Security Awareness Training.

 Objective